InstituteforDiseaseModeling/covid-health-systems/README.md

 ### Step 2: How to Acquire the Bed Capacity Model

-You will want to download the entire package and save into a convenient location on your computer.
+You will want to download all of the files from the Model folder in this repo, and save into a convenient location on your computer.
 Save all of the files into a single folder location, so that when you export your results files from the model after it has run, they will be automatically available to the R script for analysis.

 ###  Step 3: Set Up and Run the Bed Capacity Model